EvanForsythe/BB485/week07.md

 **Provide the following in your canvas submission:**

 - Submit your domain evolution pdf/image.
 - Describe one change that has ocurred in the evolution of your protein of interest.
-Write 2-3 sentances describing the evolution of this domain.
-See the example quetsions below to get ideas.
-You don't need to answer all of the questions below.
+Write 2-3 sentances describing the evolution of this change.
+See the example questions below to get ideas.
+You don't need to answer all of the questions.
 You can describe any pattern that you notice.
   - Is there a domain that is present/absent is a subset of species?
   - Has a domain undergone a tandem duplication, meaning there are two copies of the domain next to eachother?
   - Did this change occur in just one species or did it occur more anciently in the ancestor of several species?